OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 The steps in this article work for an Office Add-in created by the [Yeoman Generator for Office Add-ins](https://github.com/OfficeDev/generator-office) using the `Office Add-in Task Pane project supporting single sign-on (localhost)` project type.
 Be sure you have configured the add-in project so that it runs on localhost successfully.
 For more information, see the [Single sign-on (SSO) quick start](../quickstarts/sso-quickstart.md).

 > [!NOTE]
 > For information about deploying an Office Add-in that you created using Teams Toolkit, see [Deploy Teams app to the cloud](/microsoftteams/platform/toolkit/deploy?pivots=visual-studio-code) and [Deploy your first Teams app](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode).
-Add-ins created with the Teams Toolkit use the Teams manifest (preview).
+Add-ins created with the Teams Toolkit use the unified Microsoft 365 manifest (preview).
 At this time, SSO-enabled add-ins that use this manifest can be published only by sideloading.
 For more information about publication of add-ins and sideloading, see [Deploy and publish Office Add-ins](publish.md).

 The steps in this article also require: